Kjdjr18/Kjdjr18/README.md

 - 👋 Hi, I’m @Kjdjr18 or Kendal
 - 👀 I’m interested in coding, development, and learning new languages.
-- 🌱 I’m currently learning Python, and recently finished a bootcamp on HTML, CSS, JavaScript
+- 🌱 I’m currently learning AWS, and recently finished a bootcamp on HTML, CSS, JavaScript, and python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a junior devops or cloud position
-- 📫 How to reach me ...
+- I am currently enroolled in Skillstorms AWS Devops program which is a 16 week course.
+I have obtained my AWS CCP, and will obtain my AWS SAA.

 <!---
 Kjdjr18/Kjdjr18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.